 A review of a given application will not begin until all three parts of the application have been received by IOPT.
 Applicants can expect to hear back from the admissions board within approximately one month of the entire application being submitted.

-Applications for those who desire to audit a class will be accepted starting May 17.
-The process will include an abbreviated application, short questionnaire, and simplified pastoral recommendation.
+Applications are also accepted for those who desire to audit a class.
+The process includes an abbreviated application, short questionnaire, and simplified pastoral recommendation.
 Please go here to begin the application to audit a course.